ysndr/MSc-Thesis/chapter/related-work.md

 The Nickel Language Server follows a history of previous research and development in the domain of modern language tooling and editor integration.
 Most importantly, it is part of a growing set of LSP integrations.
-As such, it is important to get a picture of the field of current LSP projects.
+As such, it is important to get a picture of the field of current LSP projects and the approaches leading up to the LSP.
-This chapter will survey a varied range of popular language servers, compare common capabilities, and implementation approaches.
-Additionally, this part aims to recognize alternative approaches to the LSP, in the form of legacy protocols, extensible development platforms LSP extensions and the emerging Language Server Index Format.
+This chapter will first introduce and show the shortcomings of classical IDE based language tooling as well as early advances towards editor independent implementations.
+The following section displays particular instances of different approaches towards the implementation of language servers.
+Projects that extend and supplement or take inspiration from the LSP, are portrayed in the final section.

 ## Previous Approaches